 Welcome Back, TRAILBLAZERS!

-From details about summer reading to a link to order lunches from Schoolhouse Fare, this page contains all the information you’ll need to start the 2022-23 school year off right.
-We will be adding information and links throughout June and July as they come available, so please check back throughout the summer to see what’s new!
+From details about summer reading to a link to order lunches from Schoolhouse Fare, this page contains all the information you’ll need to start the 2023-24 school year.
+We will be adding information throughout June and July as they come available, so please check back throughout the summer to see what’s new!

 Important Back-to-School Dates